download13/replicated-map/README.md

 # replicated-map

-ReplicatedMap your standard HashMap-type dealio, but with helper methods that make it easy to replicate it's state from one map to the next.
+ReplicatedMap is your standard HashMap-type dealio, but with helper methods that make it easy to replicate it's state from one map to the next.
 Even across the network!

 ## Basic Map Example